Opacity of Performance: Takahiro Yamamoto

 In the Portland Art Museum’s Laura & Roger Meier Family Gallery of European art, viewers will encounter three performance areas divided by three movable curtains, which dancers will move to obscure, reveal, and shape viewers’ experiences of the solo performances coexisting in these distinct spaces.
 Yamamoto’s choreography centers states of visibility and invisibility, created collaboratively with the performers.
 Both in design and movement, the durational performance explores the tension inherent to being seen, which both validates the performer’s subjectivity and objectifies the individual as a member of a specific group.
 Resisting such visibility counteracts society’s drive to control and empowers otherness in the face of cultural repression.

 Curated by Sara Krajewski, the Robert and Mercedes Eichholz Curator of Modern and Contemporary Art.
 Lead support provided by the Oregon Community Foundation’s Creative Heights Initiative with additional support from the Museum’s Art Gym Endowment.
-Creative development supported by MacDowell, lumber room, Henry Art Gallery, and Bogliasco Foundation.
+Creative development supported by MacDowell, lumber room, the Henry Art Gallery, Velocity Dance Center, the Portland Institute for Contemporary Art, and the Bogliasco Foundation.

 The performers Intisar Abioto,Roland Dahwen, Nolan Hanson, Garrick Imatani, Sydney Jackson, Irene June, Stephanie Schaaf, Emily Squires, and Takahiro Yamamoto will be on a rotational schedule.
 Thank you to Ben Evans as the project’s dramaturg.